 Keeping information safe and secure

-To undertake pension fund administration, the two Administering Authorities use a shared service arrangement between Cambridgeshire County Council and Northamptonshire County Council, called LGSS.
+To undertake pension fund administration, the two Administering Authorities use a shared service arrangement between Cambridgeshire County Council and West Northamptonshire Council.
 Data will be shared between these partners to the extent that it is required to enable the processing to take place.

 For frequently asked questions about how we manage your data, please see below: